Umuzi-org/tech-department/content/projects/tilde-mockups/public-profile/_index.md

 ---
-title: Public Profile
-ready: True
-submission_type: repo
+_db_id: 535
 available_flavours:
 - javascript
 - react
+content_type: project
+ready: true
+submission_type: repo
+title: Public Profile
 ---

 One exciting feature we want to build is a public profile page that recruits can use as a way to show off what they have learned with Tilde.
 We keep track of what people are learning and things like that on their boards.